 Conclusion

 The $1 Silver Certificate Series of 1935 was the final series of American bank notes to exclude the phrase “In God We Trust.”
 Series of 1957 was added when the design was updated to include the catchphrase on the reverse.
 Yet, a limited quantity of Series of 1935 notes bearing the slogan were printed in 1961.
-By the standards used to date banknotes, these should have been issued in 1957.

-The Series of 1935 $1 Silver Certificate with the motto is extremely rare, while it is unclear whether or not this was an error on the side of the U.S. Treasury.
 Notes like this haven’t been in circulation for decades, but they’re intriguing artifacts of the past.
 Hope now you know 1935 silver certificate dollar bill without in god we trust.